Jagdish Singh Khehar: Notable judgements

-Khehar also headed a historic five judge Constitution bench in Nabam Rebia & Bamand Felix v.
+Khehar headed a historic five judge Constitution bench in Nabam Rebia & Bamand Felix v.
 Bamang Felix Deputy Speaker & Others, [2016(8) SCC 1] that reinstated the Congress-led Arunachal Pradesh Government and held all the actions of the Governor violative of the Constitution.
 Alluding S. R. Bommai v.
-Union of India [(1994)3 SCC 1] Khehar avowed that it had: "all the powers to put the clock back".
+Union of India [(1994)3 SCC 1] Khehar avowed that it had "all the powers to put the clock back".

 The Supreme Court bench headed by Khehar imposed an exemplary cost of Rs.
 25 lakh on NGO Suraz India Trust for filing 64 frivolous cases in various high courts and also in the apex court and wasting the judicial time.
 (Decided on 1 May 2017).

 Khehar in State of Punjab vs. Jagjit Singh (Decided on 26 October 2016) gave a significant verdict holding that the principal of 'equal pay for equal work' has to be made applicable to those engaged as daily wagers, casual and contractual employees who perform the same duties as the regulars.

 Khehar was also a part of the bench which sent Sahara Chief Subrata Roy to jail while hearing the matter relating to the refund of money invested by people in his two companies.

 Heading a three-judge bench of Punjab and Haryana High Court Khehar decided a case involving definition of a Sikh.
 He held that religion must be perceived as it is, and not as another would like it to be.